EmmaAnalyst/Ribbon/README.md

 <h3>Deliverables</h3>
 I. Detailed Report: A comprehensive analysis and presentation of insights were delivered to the CEO.
 II.
-Key Insights: Evaluation of the product launch's success.
+Key Insights/Metrucs: Evaluation of the product launch's success.
 III.
 Visual Data: Relevant data visualizations to support findings.
 IV.
 Recommendations: Provided actionable way forward for further improvements based on the analytical report.